CorpGlory/d3vue/README.md

 # d3vue

 A list of Vue.js / D3.js examples.

-> An example project of how use Vue.js with D3.js
+## Goals

+* Help to learn Vue.js by people who already know D3.js
+* Show advantages of using D3.js on top of Vue.js
+* Collect best practices of problem solving with good software design

 ## Build Setup